* Worlds stocks sag after heavy sell-off on Thursday

 The investment bank said there was enough oil to meet demand, but “global spare capacity is dwindling to the lowest level that we can document ... meaning any further supply disruptions would be difficult for the market to manage - and could lead to spiking crude oil prices”.

 The painful combination of rising oil prices, borrowing costs and a climbing dollar have also been rocking emerging markets which tend to be vulnerable to all three.

 MSCI’s 24-country emerging market equity index was down 0.7 percent and headed for its worst week since February and plenty of currencies were carrying heavy losses too.

-The Indian rupee fell to new record low after the central bank kept its interest rates on hold despite clear inflation places.
+The Indian rupee fell to new record low after the central bank kept its interest rates on hold.
 The rupee has been hammered by higher oil prices, and is the worst performer in Asia this year.

 Indian stocks also fell for a third straight session, dragged down by energy firms, a day after the government announced a cut in fuel prices.

 That cut sparked fears of the country going back towards the regulated regime where the prices of diesel and petrol were controlled by the government.
 Petrol prices were regulated until 2012, while diesel prices remained so until 2014.

 “In general, what’s driving emerging market weakness is a stronger U.S. economy ... there is a lack of clarity on the effectiveness of rate hikes as a currency defence,” said Sunil Sharma, chief investment officer with Sanctum Wealth Management.
 (Additional reporting by Arnab Paul in Bengaluru; Editing by Hugh Lawson)